-This program is designed to meet Low- to Moderate-Area Benefit or Urgent Need.
-The Urgent Need (UN) National Objective will only be used when an LMI National Objective cannot be achieved through the project.
-An UN project has to demonstrate recovery or mitigation public infrastructure benefits within the HUD- or grantee- identified MID.
+Low- to Moderate-Area Benefit or Urgent Need.
+The Urgent Need national objective will only be used when an LMI national objective cannot be achieved through the project, but the project has demonstrable recovery or mitigation public infrastructure benefits within the HUD- or grantee-identified MID.